 As the principal organization for the coordination and cooperation among securities market regulators, and with a track record of producing excellent and important studies and reports, IOSCO is singularly well suited to lead the development of Global Standards.
 One challenge would be to confront the need for reforms to the private law.
 Another challenge would relate reforms of the holding infrastructures (e.g., increased transparency in holding systems).
 But the ongoing and increasing role of Fintech in the financial markets means that securities (and other) regulators must face these challenges in any event.
 Possibly the most difficult challenges would arise from within the securities industry.
 One could expect resistance from market participants who wish to preserve their positions and roles in the securities markets and their current and future business plans.
 But this is a principal reason that regulators (through IOSCO in particular) should play a leading role in the process.

 Mooney, Charles W. Jr., "Global Standards for Securities Holding Infrastructures: A Soft Law/Fintech Model For Reform" (2019).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2044.